jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically.rst

 what is next?
 *************************************************************************************

-you have gone through a few things
+I have gone through a few things

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what a Python module is<what is a module?>`